douglm-raspberry-pi/heatingMonitor/README.md

  * Zone 1 output
  * Zone 2 output

-Additionally sensors may be added to zone subsections if needed to identify issues.
-Currently we have 9 of these so they won't all fit on one board.
+Additionally, sensors may be added to zone subsections if needed to identify issues.
+Currently, we have 9 of these so they won't all fit on one board.

 ### Digital sensor board
 This is the widgetloards (https://widgetlords.com/) Pi-SPi-8DI Raspberry Pi Digital Input I/O Module (about $26). this can take the standard 24v ac as input.
 There will be 2-3 of these.